8 Ways to Cut Your Business Tax

 Flat rate VAT represents an appealing alternative for SMEs that generate annual taxable revenue within the range of £82,000 to £150,000.
 Instead of painstakingly calculating the VAT your pay and receive, you can pay a fixed percentage.

-While you will not be able to claim back tax on spending, the clear appeal of the flat rate VAT scheme’s fixed percentage is that you could cut VAT by anywhere from 5.5% to 9.5%.
+While you cannot claim back tax on spending, the clear appeal of the flat rate VAT scheme’s fixed percentage is that you could cut VAT by anywhere from 5.5% to 9.5%.
 Once a part of the scheme, your business will not have to leave until it turns over more than £230,000 a year.

 Claim Home Tax Deductions

 A frightening number of small businesses and self-employed professionals are unaware that HMRC will afford you tax deductions when you work from home.
-A use of home claim will entitle you to claim back a deductible percentage of a range of different costs, including council tax, utilities, insurance, mortgage interest, and more (click here for the HMRC guide).
+Use of home claim will entitle you to claim back a deductible percentage of various costs, including council tax, utilities, insurance, mortgage interest, and more (click here for the HMRC guide).

 Take Advantage of Personal Tax Allowances